DanielOkhman/Brushless-DC-Motor-Design-and-Build/README.md

 ## Objective
 Design and Build a motor to research efficiency

-The purpose of this project was to design build and test and electric motor to reach a high level of efficiency.
+The purpose of this project was to design, build, and test and electric motor to reach a high level of efficiency.
 The primary focus was to increase working efficiency and see the application of different changes in the design.
 This hands-on experience was designed to deepen my understanding of electronics, controllers, and electromagnetism.

 ---